dydxopsdao/v4-infrastructure/validator_notifier/README.md

 ## TODO

+* Build Docker image via Terraform.
+Currently it's being built manually and pushed to ECR before applying Terraform.
+* Authenticate via asymmetric cryptography - custom private key passed for the HTTPS call.
+Use API gateway if needed.
+Ditch the bearer token.
+Security!
 * Use AWS KMS instead of plain env var to store the private key.
 Security!
-* Build Docker image via Terraform.
-Currently it's being built manually and pushed to ECR before applying Terraform.